cantecim/dotfiles/README.md

 # TODOs
 - [ ] Monitor git diff and git merge tool behaviors adjust gitconfig if needed
-- [ ] Check if ps0 and related function can be removed without any break
+- [x] Check if ps0 and related function can be removed without any break
 - [x] add mackup instructions from driesvints
+- [ ] add cheat from codfish/dotfiles
 - [ ] check zsh completions if not working provide a solution
 - [ ] check system, all should be converted to zsh, remove unnecessary or missing things
 - [ ] copy oh-my-zsh custom settings from dotfiles-new